AlexAlbala/wordpress-hash-node/README.md

 wordpress-hash-node
 ===================

-phpass library port for nodejs
+Wordpress hashes (phpass library portable hashes) port for nodejs

-supports php version 5 or greater
+Based on phpass for php 5 or greater

 install: